Restore an earlier document version in Pages on Mac

 Restore a previous version: Click Restore below its thumbnail.
 A restored version replaces the current version.

 Save a copy of a previous version as a new document: Hold down the Option key on the keyboard, then click Restore a Copy.
 Pages opens the copy in a new window, where you can edit it and save it with a new name.
 The original version also remains open in its own window.

 Close this view and return to your document: Click Done.

 Revert to your last opened or last saved version

 A reverted version replaces the current version.
 To keep the current version and an earlier one, save a copy of the earlier version, as described in the previous task.

-With the current version of your document open, choose File > Revert To (from the File menu at the top of your screen), then choose one of the following (you may not see all these options):
+With the current version of your document open, choose File > Revert To (from the File menu at the top of your screen), then choose one of the following (you may not see all of these options):

 Last Opened: All changes you made to the document since you last opened it are deleted.